ShortArrow/vhabitat/content/en/browser.md

-# Browser Addons
+# Browser Extensions

-The Vim Lurks In These Web Browser Extensions
+The Vim Lurks In These Extensions

 {{< alert >}}
 **Warning!** This writing is WIP!